SeregaDeveloper/graphbuilder/README.md

 Notice:

--If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.
+If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.

 #